 Blockchain in Tourism

-Approximately 1 in every 3 hotel bookings is amended in some way after the reservation was first made.
+Approximately tourists amend 1 in every 3 hotel bookings in some way after the reservation was first made.
 In another 10% of the bookings some kind of manual intervention is necessary.
 Typically mistakes occur in price, duration, booking status, currency, board basis or room type.
 How is this possible?
-In most cases, any amendments are recorded on the booking systems of all the relevant parties, be it the hotel, the travel agent, the tour operator or another online intermediary.
+In most cases, all relevant parties record any amendments on the booking systems of all the relevant parties, be it the hotel, the travel agent, the tour operator or another online intermediary.